 - Ask about the post-surgery recovery – will you need to stay overnight in the hospital?
 How soon can you go home?
 Will you need someone to take care of you afterwards?
 What are your mobility restrictions?
 What are your travel restrictions?
 Are you permitted to drive?
 What kind of physical therapy is required?

 Ask your friends and family what questions they have, too.
 They might think of an important question that you’ll want to ask.
 And don’t worry if you think of a question later – you can call your surgeon’s office to ask any follow-up questions.
 Getting answers to your questions will help you feel more confident as you prepare for surgery.

 4. Confirm your post-surgery limitations

-Make sure you’re aware of your post-surgery limitations.
+While you prepare for surgery, confirm your post-surgery limitations.
 Some limitations might be:

 - Physical limitations – movement restrictions, no heavy lifting, no exercise, etc.